Ashyio/app-dev/README.md

 [*When Life Gives You Tangerines*](https://en.wikipedia.org/wiki/When_Life_Gives_You_Tangerines) is a 2025 South Korean romance slice-of-life television series written by Lim Sang-choon, directed by Kim Won-seok, and starring IU, Park Bo-gum, Moon So-ri, and Park Hae-joon.
 It was released on Netflix every Friday, from March 7, 2025 to March 28, 2025.

->The drama follows the adventurous life and many trials of Ae-sun (IU), a poor girl wanting to become a poet who was born in Jeju in 1951, and Gwan-sik (Park Bo-gum), a young man who cherishes and loves her.[2]
+>The drama follows the adventurous life and many trials of Ae-sun (IU), a poor girl wanting to become a poet who was born in Jeju in 1951, and Gwan-sik (Park Bo-gum), a young man who cherishes and loves her.
 The drama is narrated by their daughter, Yang Geum-yeong.

 ## Cast and Characters